occopus/docs/sphinx/source/user/createinfra.rst

                 actualized content.
             ``content_template``
                 This section contains the template.

+    ``files``
+        A list of files.
+The files listed under this section will not be resolved i.e. their content will be used without any modification.

     ``attributes``
         The attributes defined here specify the VM image to be started up on a selected cloud